KomeijiForce/LinCorr/README.md

 # Linear Correlation in LM’s Compositional Generalization and Hallucination

 How do LMs compose knowledge for generalization?
 Our work provides a linear correlation viewpoint on this question.
+Link to the paper: [https://arxiv.org/abs/2502.04520](https://arxiv.org/abs/2502.04520)

 ![ResilientLinearity](https://github.com/user-attachments/assets/ca222d8a-842f-48cc-8c43-59ca9777c009)